WebDevBernard/ExpressServer-BoilerPlate/README.md

 ## About

-- This repo contains a readme of notes and useful resources I have found online.
+- Useful resources and practice tutorials I have found related to web dev and eth dev.

 ## Learn Web Dev